berkinakaydin/S3-101/README.md

-# Affinidi Study Case
+# S3 101

-This repository is contains study case of Affinidi for Backend Development department.
+This repository contains basic CRUD operations for AWS S3.
 A basic NodeJS app to upload images to AWS S3.
 It has several features like

 * Upload Image To S3
 * Retrieve Image URL from S3